Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 Note: generally you will be looking to implement the _CREATE and _PREBUILDDOC actions.

-Done, now the module should be supported.
-If not, try the following:
+Done, now the module should be fully supported!
+If that's not the case, try the following:

-- Try the 6th step of the OLD WAY (adding the generic POST datas).
+- If you can save and create but cannot generate the document, see the 4th step for implementing the PREBUILDDOC trigger.
-- If that doesn't work out, try to implement the support via the old way (which should work all the time for any case).
+- If you can neither save nor create the fields, you just see them but changes are not committed when submitting, try to implement the support via the old way (which should work all the time for any case).

 == OLD WAY (still supported and more customizable but more complicated)